Darkness4/csgo-gsi-qsguide/README.md

 1. Mount the shield on the arduino (obviously) and [push](https://www.arduino.cc/en/main/howto) the serialsend.ino in the arduino (remember the COM port).

-1. Launch CSGO

-1. Install the python program
+1. Install the python program:

     ```sh
+    pip install .
+    ```

+  Or manually:

+    ```sh
     python setup.py install
     ```

+1. Launch CSGO

 1. Run the python program (choose one and make sure you have added /Python/Scripts to Path)

-    Windows :
+    Windows:

     ```sh
     csgogsilcd.bat
     ```

-    Linux :
+    Linux:

     ```sh
     csgogsilcd
     ```

-    All :
+    All:

     ```sh
     python csgogsilcd